 Paid Family and Medical Leave is all about caring for yourself and your family.
-If you are eligible for Paid Family and Medical Leave and have a family member with a serious health condition who needs care, this program is here for you.
+If you are eligible for Paid Family and Medical Leave and someone who meets the definition of a family member needs you to provide care, this program is here for you.
 You need to:

-- Meet the eligibility requirements of the program. - Notify your employer in writing at least 30 days in advance of planned leave, or as soon as you can for unplanned leave. - Get required documentation from your family member's healthcare provider. - Apply for Paid Family and Medical Leave at www.paidleave.wa.gov
+- Meet the eligibility requirements of the program. - Notify your employer in writing at least 30 days in advance of planned leave, or as soon as you can for unplanned leave. - Get required documentation from the patient's healthcare provider. - Apply for Paid Family and Medical Leave at www.paidleave.wa.gov